-This command maximizes the size of the selected result display window temporarily.
-To change the size of several windows on the screen permanently, use the LAY: SPL command (see LAYout: SPLitter on page 85).
+Maximizes the size of the selected result display window temporarily.
+To change the size of several windows on the screen permanently, use the LAY: SPL command (see LAYout: SPLitter on page 96).

 <Size> LARGe

 Maximizes the selected window to full screen.
 Other windows are still active in the background.